zevv/npeg/README.md

 * `-d:npegGraph`: Dump syntax diagrams of all parsed rules at compile time.

 * `-d:npegExpand`: Dump the generated Nim code for all parsers defined in the program.
-Ment for Npeg development debugging purposes only.
+Ment for NPeg development debugging purposes only.

 * `-d:npegDebug`: Enable more debug info.
-Ment for Npeg development debugging purposes only.
+Ment for NPeg development debugging purposes only.